Contact: Michelle Manuel

 In a first for the region, Liberty Hospital recently partnered with breast cancer survivors to offer a unique support program for breast cancer patients in a one-on-one vs. group setting.
 Survivors volunteer to be paired with newly-diagnosed women to provide hope, reassurance and answers to questions.
 “Women helping women is truly powerful,” Dr. Patel said.

-The Breast Care Center will be located in Suite 206 of the Medical Plaza East building at Liberty Hospital.
+The Breast Care Center at Liberty Hospital will be located in Suite 206 of the Medical Plaza East building.
 The facility features easy access from east and west entrances and free parking.
 For more information or to schedule a routine mammogram, visit libertyhospital.org/breast or call 816.792.7089.